ml-and-ds-papers-on-the-go/andre-ye.github.io/history/rr4/forced-founders-notes.md

 - Nonexportation provisions of Continental association deprived smallholders of their export income.
   - Contributed to gentry's decision to make formal declaration of independence.

+---

+## Notes on Section 2: Tobacco Growers Versus Merchants and Parliament (pg.
+7)

+---

 [^1]: Begins at page 2, ends at page [X]
 [^2]: Their families would be permanently divided - they had an interest in helping Hite.